-As of December 31, 2012, we expected to make capital expenditures related to 27 new aircraft on order, comprised of five A330 aircraft, four A320 aircraft (excluding two aircraft under a purchase and leaseback arrangement that has been cancelled as of the date of this report) and 18 Boeing 737 aircraft (excluding 11 American Airlines purchase and leaseback aircraft that are expected to be evaluated on an aircraft by aircraft basis if we do not enter into a firm commitment for such aircraft with American Airlines and five purchase rights as part of a Boeing order) in 2013 and thereafter.
+As of December 31, 2013, excluding five purchase rights, we expected to make capital expenditures related to 39 new aircraft on order in 2014 and thereafter, comprised of three A330 aircraft, five A320neo aircraft, nine A350 aircraft, 15 Boeing 737 aircraft and seven Boeing 787 aircraft in 2014 and thereafter.
 As we implement our growth strategy, currently focused on the mid- to long-term, and expand our aircraft portfolio, we expect our capital expenditures to increase in the future.
 We anticipate that we will fund these capital expenditures through internally generated cash flows, draw downs on our committed revolving credit facilities and the incurrence of bank debt and capital market issuances.

 Our current operating lease agreements expire up to and over the next 14 years.
-The contracted minimum future lease payments receivable from lessees for equipment on non-cancelable operating leases at December 31, 2012 are as follows:
+The contracted minimum future lease payments receivable from lessees for equipment on non-cancelable operating leases at December 31, 2013 are as follows: